UNC Maintains Tree Campus USA Designation

 UNC achieved the title by meeting Tree Campus USA’s five standards, which include maintaining a tree advisory committee, a campus tree-care plan, dedicated annual expenditures for its campus tree program, an Arbor Day observance and student service-learning project.

-Currently there are 344 campuses across the United States with this recognition.
+Currently, there are 364 campuses across the U.S. with this recognition.
 UNC is one of seven Colorado colleges and universities with the designation.

 UNC has achieved Tree Campus USA status annually since 2012.
 UNC’s campus is also a certified arboretum recognized by the National ArbNet Arboretum Accreditation Program.
-In addition to the campus's 3,700 trees, which include Colorado Tree Coalition state champion trees, the arboretum includes over 17,000 flowers, hundreds of perennial plantings, a xeric garden with neighboring community garden plots, and a Colorado grassland exhibit.
-To take self-guided tree tours visit www.unco.edu/treetour.
+In addition to the campus's 3,468 trees, which include four Colorado Tree Coalition state champion trees, the arboretum includes over 17,000 flowers, hundreds of perennial plantings, a xeric garden with neighboring community garden plots, and a Colorado grassland exhibit.
+Take a self-guided tree tour on campus (the Tree Trails are being updated and will be finalized by Arbor Day on April 26).